-In the available data from this reporting period the DO concentration measured at the Salty Lagoon PWQMS dropped below 1 mg/L on a number of occasions.
-The DO concentration was 6 mg/L or less for approximately 74% of measurements and 1 mg/L or less for approximately 34% of measurements.
-This is a higher rate of occurrence of hypoxic conditions at the Salty Lagoon PWQMS relative to the previous three annual reporting periods.
+In the available data from this reporting period the DO concentration measured at the Salty Lagoon PWQMS dropped below 1 mg/L on several occasions.
+The DO concentration was 6 mg/L or less for approximately 82% of measurements and 1 mg/L or less for approximately 29% of measurements.
+This is a lower rate of occurrence of hypoxic conditions at the Salty Lagoon PWQMS relative to the previous annual reporting period but a higher rate relative to three annual reporting periods before that.
 Low levels of mixing at the bottom of the water column associated with stable weather conditions and high water levels during the periods where data is available appear to be the key cause of this observation.